silverwind/droppy/README.md

 ````bash
 node droppy
 ````
-By default, the server will listen on [http](http://localhost/).
+By default, the server will listen on [port 8989](http://localhost:8989/).
 On first startup, you'll be prompted for a username and password for your first account.
 To list, add or remove accounts, either use the configuration dialog or see `node droppy help`.

 ##Configuration
 Configuration is done through `config.json`, which is created on the first run, with these defaults: